RTEMS/rtems-docs/c_user/overview.rst

 similarity of the Ada and C RTEMS implementations, users will find that the use and behavior of the two implementations is very similar.
-A working knowledge of the target processor is helpful in understanding some of RTEMS’ features.
-A thorough understanding of the executive cannot be obtained without studying the entire manual because many of RTEMS’ concepts and features are interrelated.
+A working knowledge of the target processor is helpful in understanding some of RTEMS' features.
+A thorough understanding of the executive cannot be obtained without studying the entire manual because many of RTEMS' concepts and features are interrelated.
 Experienced RTEMS users will find that the manual organization facilitates its use as a reference document.